Cloudflare-native · Live

 AI security knowledge,

-protectwith.ai is a typed knowledge graph and MCP server for AI security — covering both AI for security and security for AI, across personal, SMB, and enterprise contexts.
+protectwith.ai is a typed knowledge graph of 60 entities across 9 types, an MCP server exposing 8 read-only tools, and a standards-mapped runtime guardrail running 6 detectors for AI security — covering both AI for security and security for AI, across personal, SMB, and enterprise contexts.
+Every claim is mapped to 9 frameworks (OWASP LLM Top 10, OWASP Agentic, NIST AI RMF, MITRE ATLAS, ISO 42001, EU AI Act, and more) and carries a source plus a verification status.
+The same knowledge base that answers your agents also enforces those controls inline.
 Built entirely on Cloudflare: D1, Vectorize, Workers AI, Durable Objects, and Access.

 Endpoints